SQRCON/SQRCON/README.md

 # Contributions

 Contributions to this project are welcome.
 Please follow the coding standard PSR2 before merging.
 Please note that the indent has to be 2 spaces instead of PSR2's default 4.

+Distributed under the MIT-Style License.
+See `LICENSE` file for more information.